• Skip to primary navigation

 I was born in Florida but adopted in New York.
 Does the new law do anything for me?

 Yes.
 Under a separate provision in the law, those born in a state (or country) other than New York but adopted in New York may request and obtain, without restriction, the information that would normally appear on the adopted person’s original birth certificate.
-This information must be provided by either the agency that handled the adoption or by the court.
-How that process will work has not yet been determined.
+This information must be provided by an “authorized agency” involved in the adoption (or the agency that possesses the records).
+Under New York law, an “authorized agency” includes the court that finalizes a private placement adoption.
+Latest Update: This aspect of the law remains complicated.
+The New York Adoptee Rights Coalition has more information about this issue on the NYARC website here.
+That is the latest information.

 I think my original birth certificate is held by the New York City Department of Health and Mental Hygiene.
 Does the new law address this?

 Yes.
 The law specifically addresses and requires the New York City Department of Health to release an OBC to the adult adoptee upon request.
 This is an important provision and was something advocates specifically worked to assure.
-It also requires that other specific local registrars, if they have the OBC, to provide the OBC upon request.
+It also requires that other specific local registrars, if they have the OBC and are able to determine an adoption occurred, to provide the OBC upon request.
+More information about the process is now available on the NYC website here (scroll down to the bottom of the page for information).

 Can descendants of adoptees obtain a copy of their ancestors’ OBC?